anuprshetty/solve_it/hld/hld.md

 ### Caching

-- how to scale up database servers? solution: insert caching layer above the database layer.
+- how to fasten fetching (reading) data from database servers? solution: insert caching layer above the database layer.
   - ![caching](./images/caching.png)
 - caching massively reduces the amount of load on the database.
 - cache is really just another machine like a linux server running some specialized software like memcached, redis, cassandra, etc (caching systems).